Castles in Edinburgh include the world-famous fortress that sits at the head of the Royal Mile. However, it’s far from the only one worth visiting.

 Today this Historic Environment Scotland property is a visitor attraction.

-- This feature article from Truly Edinburgh says more about Blackness Castle.
+- Plan your visit: this feature article from Truly Edinburgh says more about Blackness Castle.

 4) Lauriston Castle